BARDIA156/CS2_BombStatus_WLED/README.md

 ```
 After That You Need to put out the app from "dist" Folder. if you don't , the app dosen't gonna work

-## 🛡️ Firewall Settings For EXE !!Importent .
-If YOU Don't Do It The App Dosen't Work!!
+## 🛡️ Firewall Settings For EXE ⚠️ Importent .
+If YOU Don't Do It The App Dosen't Work ⚠️
 ```
 Press the Windows Key and type "Windows Defender Firewall", then open Windows Defender Firewall with Advanced Security.
 In the left pane, click on Outbound Rules.